Sound of Freedom (film)

-Sound of Freedom is a 2023 American thriller film directed and co-written by Alejandro Monteverde, and starring Jim Caviezel, Mira Sorvino, and Bill Camp.
+Sound of Freedom is a 2023 American biographical drama thriller film directed and co-written by Alejandro Monteverde, and starring Jim Caviezel, Mira Sorvino, and Bill Camp.
 Caviezel plays Tim Ballard, a former U.S. government agent who embarks on a mission to rescue children from sex traffickers in Colombia.
 It is produced by Eduardo Verástegui, who also plays a role in the film.
-The plot centers around Ballard's Operation Underground Railroad (O.U.R.), an anti-sex trafficking organization.

 The film was released on July 4, 2023, by Angel Studios, grossing against a budget to become one of the most successful independent films in history.
 It received mixed reviews from critics, while audience reception was highly positive.

+The film attracted considerable attention for its connections to the QAnon conspiracy theory, a conspiracy theory that states a worldwide Satanic, cannibal cabal is running a mass human trafficking operation.